adamzvolanek/silver-barnacle/lecturebook/lectures/lecture02/index.md

-# Lecture 2 - Computer Components and Ports
+# Lecture 2 - Computer Components

 ## Objectives
 + Gain an understanding of what a computer is comprised of.